-Grand as this home was it did not fit the lifestyle the Stimson’s were ultimately to choose.
+Grand as this home was, it did not fit the lifestyle the Stimsons were ultimately to choose.
 By 1910 they moved into a second, country home, a Craftsman-style house on their new farm in Woodinville.
 That house became the showplace of their Hollywood Farms and is still standing today as Chateau Ste.
-Michelle Winery.
+Michelle winery.
 Frederick was raising Holstein cattle and improving the breed.
-On Thanksgiving Day 1921 Mr. Stimson was dressing in his Queen Anne home to go out to Hollywood when he collapsed and died.
+After moving from Queen Anne to a Capitol Hill apartment during the construction of Hollywood — the new home in Woodinville — Mr. Stimson died.
+His death occurred on Thanksgiving Day 1921 as he dressed for a visit to Hollywood.

 Capt.
 James Griffiths (1861-1943) came to Washington in 1885, first forming James Griffiths & Sons, ship brokers, then moving on to create several important steamship, barge, stevedoring and shipbuilding companies in the Puget Sound area.
 In 1896, building on his success of securing the first transpacific steamship service with Nippon Yusen Kaisha (NYK), he was selected by James J. Hill, president of the Great Northern Railway, to operate as his representative in negotiations with officials of NYK.
 Traveling to Tokyo, he persuaded the steamship line to connect with the Great Northern in Seattle, providing a direct link for travelers heading on to the Orient from eastern U.S. cities.

 The Highland Drive residence was purchased by Capt.
 Griffiths in 1928, and during his residency, his home was opened to many social events and benefits, including a ball for English music hall star, Gracie Fields.
 He operated as host for multiple benefits for the Children’s Orthopedic Hospital.